4xPip/What-is-4xPip/README.md

 - License system to let you sell your trading robot to customers and charge them a monthly Fee $$
 - Forex Martingale EA to maximize your trading profits
 - High-Frequency Trading bots
+- Integration of Artificial Intelligence and Neural Network to your Expert Advisor to maximize its profit.
 - News integration into your Trading robots and stop trading during High impact news events
+- Telegram Integration
 - Custom EA bots programming according to your specific requirements whether it is candlestick patterns, SMC, FVG, database integration, python, web API, sockets, listeners, or anything.
 - A vast library of free tools to maximize your trading profits